 Depending on the type of trip we are taking, we sometimes prefer to use a backpack for air travel.
 Many times we will carry that backpack onboard the flight as a carry-on.
 But for long haul flights, we sometimes choose to check our backpacks onto the airplane.
-But travel backpacks are very different than standard luggage that is checked on an airplane because they aren’t exactly designed to hold up in the same way.
+But travel backpacks are very different than suitcases or other standard luggage that is checked on an airplane because they aren’t exactly designed to hold up in the same way.
 And there are all those important fitting straps hanging off your backpack!
 The last thing you need is for an important strap to tear up or a clip to be broken during transit.
 Over the years of planning trips and using our checking our backpacks on airplanes, we have come to find out some essential tips for when you check your travel backpack.
 Here are our top 5 tips for checking your travel backpack at the airport.

 1. Secure All Your Hanging Straps on Your Travel Backpack

 A good travel backpack has a lot of straps.
 And they are all quite important, as we discussed in our post “how to fit your travel backpack.”
 So one thing to make sure of before passing your bags over to be checked by the airlines is to make sure there are no loose straps.

 This will not only help keep your bag from getting stuck in the belts, but it will keep from tearing the straps up in the process!
 It also helps maintain the length of your straps when you pick up your pack at the baggage claim, so you don’t have to do as much readjusting.

-Liz has really enjoyed having her Mountiansmith Backpack, and I travel with my Mountainsmith Lariat 65.
+Liz has really enjoyed having her Mountainsmith Backpack, and I travel with my Mountainsmith Lariat 65.
 Our backpacks are important pieces of equipment that need to fit properly for our health, so the last thing we want is for our straps to be ruined.